e-comas/e-comas.com/_posts/2025-02-10-time-to-test-what-the-new-amazon-retail-ad-service-means-for-brands.md

 Tiffany Lemprière, e-Comas's Head of Performance Marketing, says: "With the Amazon Retail Ad Service, advertising across different retailers could become easier.
 Brands can manage campaigns for multiple retailers from the Amazon ad console, which will simplify things.

 "But it could also mean more dependence on Amazon.
-If Amazon controls retail media across many websites, brands might have less flexibility to work directly with retailers.
+Marketplaces will decide if they want to use Amazon Ads technology, so if a brand wants to advertise on that platform they will have to go through Amazon.

 "The question here is: should brands start preparing now?
 If this becomes a big part of retail advertising, it might be worth testing early."